 Cricut Foil Transfer Kit

-I am dividing this post into sections so you can easily find what you need.
+I have divided this post into sections to make it easier for you to find what you need.
 Click on the sections in the table of contents if you want to skip around to different areas of the post.

 Cricut Foil Tool Video

-Do you want all of the information on the Cricut foil transfer kit in video format?
-You can just click play below.
+Would you like to view all the information on the Cricut foil transfer kit in video format?
+You can click play below.
 All of the information contained in this post is in the video.

 Can't watch the video or missed some of the steps?
 You can also follow along below.

-This kit allows you to add metallic foiling right to your projects in your Cricut machine.
-It applies pressure to special foil which then makes that foil transfer to your surface.
-It is great for paper crafts but can also be used on other materials so be sure to keep reading to see a list and some examples.
+This kit enables you to add metallic foiling directly to your projects using your Cricut machine.
+By applying pressure to the special foil, it transfers the foil onto your chosen surface.
+While it is perfect for paper crafts, it can also be used on other materials.
+Keep reading for a list of materials and examples!

 What machines will it work on?

-The foil tool from Cricut will work in the Cricut Maker, Cricut Venture, and the entire Cricut Explore series.
+The Cricut foil tool is compatible with the Cricut Maker, Cricut Venture, and the entire Cricut Explore series.
 So, for those of you with an older Cricut Explore machine, you have a new tool to play with!
-Please note, if you have a Cricut Joy or Joy Xtra, there is a separate Cricut foil transfer kit specifically for the Cricut Joy.
+Please note that if you have a Cricut Joy or Joy Xtra, there is a separate Cricut Foil Transfer Kit.

 Contents of the Kit